mazawi/Teaching-Python/04 Strings/ReadMe.md

     - string formatting does not modify the original strings.
     - f-strings are available from Python 3.6 onwards.

-Certainly!
-Here's a suggested content outline for slides about slicing in Python:

 ## String Slicing in Python

    - Extracting Substrings with Precision